-- Covid-19 Updates - Covid Protocols will be followed (see resources). - Students are encouraged to wear a mask. - Students must wear a mask to approach the instructor or keep a distance of six feet from the instructor. - Doors will be kept open, regardless of the outside temperature. - Down draft fans in the splash guard will be kept on. - Do not attend class if sick (this is another acceptable excuse). - All students, faculty and staff are required to be vaccinated unless a waiver is approved. - Students are only allowed to use the hallway door to enter and to exit the class, unless there is an emergency (like a fire). - Students exhibiting any symptoms of Covid-19 should not attend class and should seek testing (PE 103B). - Students are not allowed in the front of the room (beyond the first set of benches), unless the instructor gives special permission. - Should the instructor test positive, pre-recorded lectures in the modules will be used in lieu of in-person lectures, and online labs will be used in lieu of in-person labs.
+- Students are encouraged to wear a mask when they are sick. - Students must wear a mask to approach the instructor or keep six feet from the instructor. - Doors will be kept open or ajar, depending on the temperature, to improve air circulation. - Down draft fans in the splash guard will be kept on. - Do not attend class if sick (this is another acceptable excuse).

+- Students are only allowed to use the hallway door to enter and to exit the class, unless there is an emergency (like a fire). - Students exhibiting any symptoms of Covid-19 should not attend class and should seek testing (PE 103B). - Should the instructor test positive for Covid-19, pre-recorded lectures in the modules will be used in lieu of in-person lectures, and online labs will be used in lieu of in-person labs.
 In-person class will resume when approved by the district.